Kandu Kandarinju

 Kandu Kandarinju is a 1985 Indian Malayalam-language film starring Mammootty, Mohanlal, Nadhiya, Rahman, Menaka, Lalu Alex.
 The film is directed by Sajan.

 Plot

 Sreedharan is struggling after the death of his father.
 He has an unmarried sister, Ammini, who was pregnant with her boyfriend's child six years ago.
 His younger brother Kunjunni is in college but gets bullied by his classmates.
 He gets help from the girl Aswathy to fight against them.
 Meanwhile, Ammini is visited by her lover, Krishnanunny, who is suspected of having murdered Sreedharan's father, but there is no direct evidence.
 There, Krishnanunny sees his own young son.
+Sreedharan initially resents Krishnanunny due to the murder allegations but later realizes the latter's innocence and feels sorry.

 Aswathy is forced to marry her brother's friend who killed Kunjunni's father.
 Sreedharan's girlfriend was nearly raped by Grasscourt Kumar, but she was saved by Krishnanunny.
 Sreedharan's mother, Janaki, finally admits to him that it was someone else, that Kumar's friend had killed his father, and not Krishnanunny, who was there for Ammini and their young son.
+Turns out Krishnanunny took the fall for Janaki as she accidentally hit Sreedharan's father while aiming for Kumar's friend which killed the father by accident.
+Sreedharan realizes that Krishnanunny is a good guy and feels sorry.
+Suddenly, Sreedharan's girlfriend runs to him for help as she was escaping her brother who is Kumar's friend and Kumar.
+Then a gang of goons arrive and a fight occurs with Sreedharan, Krishnanunni and Kunjunni fighting the gang.
+Sreedharan's girlfriend's brother who is Kumar friend tries to forcefully take her away but Janaki and Ammini hit him on the head with a stick who dies as a result.
+Janaki also dies from being pushed to the ground earlier leaving Sreedharan, Krishnanunny, Kunjuni and Ammini devastated.